 Judgement is required to interpret international tax laws relating to e-commerce in order to identify and value provisions in relation to indirect taxes.
 The principal risks relating to the Group's tax liabilities arise from domestic and international tax laws and practices in the e-commerce environment which continues to evolve.
 The Group is basing its tax provisions on current (and enacted but not yet implemented) tax rules and practices, together with advice received, where necessary, from professional advisers, and believes that its accruals for tax liabilities are adequate for all open enquiry years based on its assessment of many factors including past experience and interpretations of tax law.
-The Group monitors changes in legislation and updates its tax liabilities could arise.
+The Group monitors changes in legislation and updates its tax liabilities accordingly, However, due to different interpretations and evolving practice there is a risk that additional liabilities could arise.
 To the extent that the final outcome of such matters differs to management's assessment at any reporting dates, such differences may impact the financial results or contingent liabilities disclosed in the period in which such determination is made.
 Further details can be found in Note 25 to the financial statements.